 This is the ruffled scarf I purchased.

-With the gold metallic side of my old tree skirt facing up I pinned the scarf over top along the outer edge of the skirt and sewed it in place following the stitch line on the scarf.
+With the gold metallic side of my old tree skirt facing up I pinned the scarf along the outer edge of the skirt and sewed it in place following the stitch line on the scarf.